Paul Hackett (veteran advocate): Background

 Hackett, who The New York Times said is six foot two and "garrulous, profane, and quick with a barked retort or a mischievous joke", was born in Cleveland, Ohio, the son of Paul and Beth Hackett, who lived at the time in Gates Mills.
 When an infant, his family moved to West Palm Beach, Florida, where his father worked for the Pratt and Whitney aircraft engine company.
 Before Hackett started school, his family returned to Ohio when his father took a job with the General Electric Company's aircraft engine division in Evendale, a Cincinnati suburb.
 Hackett lived in the Ohio towns of Wyoming, Montgomery and Indian Hill, and attended the Seven Hills School and Indian Hill High School.

 He has a Bachelor of Arts from Case Western Reserve University and a Juris Doctor from the Cleveland State University College of Law.
 Hackett also attended American University in Washington, D.C., studying under the university's Washington Semester program in Journalism.
 Hackett was admitted to the Ohio bar on November 7, 1988, and practices law in downtown Cincinnati with the Hackett Law Office, which he opened in 1994.
 Additionally, Hackett was admitted to the Colorado bar on April 26, 2016.

 Hackett saw active duty in the United States Marine Corps from 1989 to 1992, and then joined the Select Marine Corps Reserve.
 In 2004, he volunteered for active duty in the Iraq War, spending seven months as a civil affairs officer with the 4th Civil Affairs Group of the 1st Marine Division.
 He was assigned to Ramadi and supported the Fallujah campaign and reconstruction efforts there in addition to acting as a convoy commander on over 150 convoys throughout Al Anbar Province during his deployment.
 On October 21, 2004, a convoy under his command was hit by two roadside bombs, but Hackett was uninjured.
 He returned to Ohio in early 2005.

-Hackett continues to serve in the United States Marine Corps Reserves and is expected to retire from the Marine Corps in April 2022 after more than 28 years of commissioned service in the Marine Corps.
-He is believed to be the oldest serving Marine to score a perfect score on the rigorous Marine Corps Physical Fitness Test and Combat Fitness Test.
-On June 11, 2021, at age 59 Hackett performed his final annually required Physical Fitness Test for the Marine Corps receiving a perfect score as follows: 20 pull ups, 3 mile run completed in 17:11 at 5,280' of altitude and "holding" the abdominal plank position for 4:20.
+Hackett continues to serve in the United States Marine Corps Reserves and retired from the Marine Corps in April 2022 after more than 28 years of commissioned service in the Marine Corps.
 Hackett's personal awards include the Meritorious Service Medal, the Navy-Marine Corps Commendation Medal and the Combat Action Ribbon.